Tools & methods

 The answer is glue

-The sleek design of project 400 features a superstructure made from rigid laminated glass, raising challenges in connecting it to the flexible hull without causing damage.
-The solution is a sophisticated glue developed by aerospace experts specifically for this purpose.
-While the rear of the superstructure is welded, the forward part uses this glue, allowing for up to 2cm of flex and ensuring a secure, weathertight bond.
-Similar flexible bonding techniques are also employed i
+The sleek design of Project 400 (Sea Eagle) features a superstructure made from rigid laminated glass, which raised challenges in connecting it to the flexible hull without causing damage.
+The solution was a sophisticated glue developed by aerospace experts specifically for this purpose.
+While the rear of the superstructure was welded, the forward part used this glue, allowing for up to 2cm / 1in of flex and ensuring a secure, weathertight bond.
+Similar flexible bonding techniques were also employed on Project 404 (Sarissa) and Project 405 (Nilaya) attaching their superstructures to the hulls.

 Exoskeletons